The Commandant and Sergeant Major of the Marine Corps

 The Commandant is nominated by the President and must be confirmed by the Senate.
 The Commandant is a member of the Joint Chiefs of Staff, and reports to the Secretary of the Navy, but not to the Chief of Naval Operations.

-As of October 22 2010, the Commandant of the Marine Corps is 35th Commandant General James F. Amos, preceded by 34th Commandant General James T. Conway.
+As of July 2023, the 39th Commandant of the Marine Corps is General Eric M. Smith, preceded by the 38th Commandant, Lt.
+General David H. Berger.

 The Sergeant Major of the Marine Corps is selected by the Commandant of the Marine Corps and serves as the senior enlisted advisor to the Commandant.
 The Sergeant Major of the Marine Corps is revered as the most outstanding, unparalleled enlisted Marine.